TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/features.md

 The `uibuilder.set()` function can create/change any variable name that doesn't start with `_` or `#`.
 To obtain the current value of a set variable, use `uibuilder.get()`.
 To monitor for changes, use `uibuilder.onChange()`.

+> [!NOTE]
-!> Please note that there may be some rough edges still in regard to what should and shouldn't be `set`.
+> There may be some rough edges still in regard to what should and shouldn't be `set`.
 Please try to avoid setting an internal variable or function or bad things may happen 😲

 This means that you can even simulate an incoming message from Node-RED with something like `uibuilder.set('msg', {topic:'uibuilder', payload:42})` in your front-end JavaScript.